mkobayashime/google-meet-global-shortcuts/README.md

 # Google Meet - Global Shortcuts

-Chrome Extension which provides shortcuts for turning on/off microphone/camera even when you're in other tabs
+Chrome Extension which provides shortcuts for turning on/off microphone/camera in Google Meet meetings even when you're in other tabs

 Get it via [Chrome Web Store](https://chromewebstore.google.com/detail/google-meet-global-shortc/jdkiffhdknhmflombljefcdcolcbbihb)